 Water Polo

 The sport has four periods with eight minutes each.
 There are two-minute breaks between each period.
 If the scores are tied at full time, there will be two three-minute periods of extra time.
 A team gains a point when the ball passes the goal line.
-The player can score a goal anywhere in the field, but the goal keeper cannot touch the ball beyond the half way mark.
+The player can score a goal anywhere on the field, but the goal keeper cannot touch the ball beyond the half way mark.

 Similar Sports